Welcome to the Cruel World

-Welcome to the Cruel World is Ben Harper's debut album from Virgin Records.
-Released in 1994, the album established Harper as a popular folk musician in the California area.
-After this release, Harper went on to add a permanent backing band, the Innocent Criminals, although they remained unnamed until the Burn to Shine album.
+Welcome to the Cruel World is the debut album by the American musician Ben Harper, released in 1994 through Virgin Records.
+The album established Harper as a popular folk musician in the California area.
+After the release, Harper went on to add a permanent backing band, the Innocent Criminals, although they remained unnamed until the Burn to Shine album.
 The song "I'll Rise" is based on a 1978 Maya Angelou poem "And Still I Rise".

+Critical reception

+The Indianapolis Star wrote that "Harper impresses with his play of guitar and dobro, but it's his mastery of the Weissenborn ... and his vocal nuances that persuade the listener to heed these vignettes of cold truth, the essence of blues."

 Track listing

 All songs written by Ben Harper except as noted.